3bd0-shaban/Instegram-clone/README.md

 # Instegram-Clone ( MERN STACK )

-stare the repo if you like it .
+I will be very happy if you like it and put stare.

 This is an Instagram clone web application that is fully responsive built using the MERN (MongoDB, Express, React, Node) stack.
-It is a fully functional social media platform that mimics the features and functionality of the original Instagram( not yeat includes reels ).
+It is a fully functional social media platform that mimics the features and functionality of the original Instegram ,In this project I focused to implement almost all main user function in instegram also I designed the pages to be similer to instegram webiste specially for mobile devices that the website is fully responsive for all screens.

 **Demo**: https://instegram-clone.onrender.com/